jonath92/Copilot-Training/tutorial/01_repo_setup.md

 - It is recommended to keep the Tutorial Documents open in a Browser window while working on the tasks in the IDE.
 For better navigation, you can use the `Expand File Tree` view in Github

 ![expand_file_tre](./screenshots/expand_file_tree.png)

+- Open the Copilot Chat view in your IDE and type `@workspace describe the repo`.
+It should give you a short summary of the repository.
+This is a [chart participant](https://code.visualstudio.com/docs/copilot/reference/copilot-vscode-features#_chat-participants) that helps you to get an overview of the repository at any time.
+Additional this will trigger the inital remote [indexing](https://code.visualstudio.com/docs/copilot/reference/workspace-context#_what-sources-are-used-for-context) of the repository